Mt Kumotori (雲取山)

 Car parkTime (from Tokyo)Round trip cost

-I went by bus so didn’t use this carpark, but it seems to be decently sized.
+The carpark is at the Kosode trailhead (小袖登山口).
+It seems to be decently sized, although not huge.
 It was relatively empty when I went on a weekday morning.

 Leave a comment